News & Events

 HOW TO TELL A WOLF FROM A DOG

 In 2024, I was commissioned to compose another song based upon a text by Duluth poet Louis Jenkins.
-“How to Tell a Wolf from a Dog” was commissioned by Barbara Brown and John Michel for baritone Ryan Wolfe on the occasion of his wedding.
-Premiering in 2025.
+How to Tell a Wolf from a Dog was commissioned by Barbara Brown and John Michel for baritone Ryan Wolfe on the occasion of his wedding.
+Wolfe will be premiering the song at a Schubert Club Courtroom Concert at noon, April 9, 2026, at the Landmark Center in St. Paul.

 "Wherever we are, what we hear is mostly noise.